Why Tegenungan Waterfall is a Must-Visit

 5. Connect with the Natural Energy of The River

 Beyond its beauty, Tegenungan holds deep cultural and spiritual meaning.
 The Petanu River, which feeds the waterfall, is considered sacred by locals.
 Originating in the volcanic highlands of Kintamani, the river winds through ancient villages and rice terraces before cascading into Tegenungan.
-Locals believe its waters offer healing and purification, and many come here to meditate or conduct traditional cleansing rituals.
+Locals believe its waters offer healing and purification, and many come here to meditate or conduct traditional cleansing rituals like melukat.
 This sacred atmosphere adds a deeper layer of meaning to your visit—one that connects nature and spirit in true Balinese fashion.

 6. Visit the Nearby Temple Area